nglasl/silverstripe-misdirection/README.md

 ### Link Mappings

-The following customisation is available out of the box, allowing both simple and regular expression link redirections based on priority.
-This is very useful for legacy mapping or for having a page vanity URL.
+These allow both simple and regular expression link redirections, based on priority.

 ![link-mapping](images/misdirection-link-mapping.png)

-When two link mappings have the same priority, the first created will take precedence.
-This behaviour can be defined.
+The link mapping with the highest priority will take precedence, however should these match, the first to be instantiated will be used.
+This behaviour may be configured:

 ```yaml
 LinkMapping:
   priority: 'DESC'
 ```

-These may also be chained.
+This functionality can be used for legacy page redirection, or for vanity URLs.

 #### Site Tree